sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Consider using custom headers when services require additional functionality which is exposed via HTTP headers.
+### Consider using custom headers when services require additional functionality which is exposed via HTTP headers

 // TODO: add description